LuxuSam/PhysicalButton/README.md

 If you want more activities to be activated upon button press (/release), add more activities to the button.

 ## Custom actions from your plugin:
-If you are a developer and want to include functions of your plugin into PhysicalButton, you can proceed as follows:
+If you are a developer and want to include functionality of your plugin into PhysicalButton, you can proceed as follows:

- * To get the functions to register actions:
+ * To get the function to register actions:
 ```python
 helpers = self._plugin_manager.get_helpers("physicalbutton", "register_button_actions")
 if helpers and "register_button_actions" in helpers:
     self.register_button_actions = helpers["register_button_actions"]
 ```

-* To register actions use `self.register_button_actions(self, action_dictionary)` with:
+* To register actions use `self.register_button_actions(self, some_action_callback_dict)` with:
-  * `action_dictionary` is a dictionary which has the structure `{'some action' : some_callback, ...}`
+  * `some_action_callback_dict` being a dictionary with structure `{some_action : some_callback, ...}`.
-  * `some action` is a string with the name that should be displayed.
+    * `some_action` being a string with the name that should be displayed.
-  * `some_callback` should be a function without parameters that is executed on a button press.
+    * `some_callback` being a function without parameters that is executed on a button press.

 ---
 ## Screenshots